AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-13-A-simple-guide-to-ffmpeg.md

 <h2><a name='shorten'>9.</a> Converting to a web safe format</h2>
 Displaying full size GIFs on your website is a bad idea.
 Their size is huge, and if things don't load quickly, it makes an immediate bad impression.
-A couple of weeks ago I decided to really clean up my blog and compress my GIFs into much more manageable file format like MP4.
+A couple of weeks ago I decided to really clean up my blog and compress my GIFs into a much more manageable file format like MP4.
 It worked like a charm, but then I opened my blog on my phone to see how it looks, and it turns out that certain browsers only support certain types of pixel formats.

 This was a problem that actually drove me a little bit mad for a while, since I couldn't pinpoint what the issue was for a while, until I stumbled upon <a href="https://sidneyliebrand.io/blog/converting-gif-to-web-safe-video-formats-using-ffmpeg">this blog post</a> by Sidney Liebrand, that explains a little what web safe formats are, and provides an FFmpeg command to convert to an appropriate MP4 version: